matdev83/patch-file-mcp-fork/README.md

 2. Claude generates a block format patch that makes the desired changes
 3. Claude uses `patch_file` to apply these changes to your file
 4. **For Python files**: Automatic QA runs (Ruff → Black → MyPy) and results are included
+5. **Git versioning**: If enabled (default), successful edits are automatically committed with meaningful messages
-5. **For other files**: Clean success message is returned
+6. **For other files**: Clean success message is returned with commit confirmation
-6. If the patch fails, Claude provides detailed error information to help you fix the issue
+7. If the patch fails, Claude provides detailed error information to help you fix the issue
+8. **Recovery available**: If needed, easily rollback using standard git commands (`git revert`, `git checkout`)

 ## Security Considerations